 Introduction to PostgreSQL Restore Database

-The Database Restore process in the PostgreSQL is used to copy the data from backup.
-Which means we use the database backup file and convert it into the database.
-By using the Data Restore we create a copy of the data for regenerating corrupted data or missed data also we make sure that the loss data is completely recovered and consistent at a particular time, generally, the time before the data corrupted or damage occurred.
-There are several cases where we need to perform the Data Restore, first human error, like by mistake user has deleted the data. second, the data has been hacked, stolen, or exposed to the outside world or data corrupted due to power cut or some natural calamities, some kind of theft or hardware or software failure.
+The Database Restore process in PostgreSQL is used to copy the data from the backup.
+This means we use the database backup file and convert it into the database.
+By using the Data Restore, we create a copy of the data for regenerating corrupted data or missed data also; we make sure that the loss data is completely recovered and consistent at a particular time; generally, the time before the data corrupted or damage occurred.
+There are several cases where we need to perform the Data Restore; first human error, like by mistake user, has deleted the data.
+Second, the data has been hacked, stolen, or exposed to the outside world or data corrupted due to power cut or some natural calamities, some kind of theft or hardware or software failure.

 How to Restore the Database in PostgreSQL?

-In order to perform the database restore in the PostgreSQL, we have to terminate all active connections for the database to be restoring.
+To perform the database restore in PostgreSQL, we have to terminate all active connections for the database to be restoring.
 There are two ways to perform data restore in the PostgreSQL as follows:

 1. Restore SQL script created by ‘pg_dump’ and ‘pg_dumpall’ using the psql utility.

-Consider the following examples in order to understand the psql utility commands.
+Consider the following examples to understand the psql utility commands.

-We can use the following command with the option –set ON_ERROR_STOP=on, If while performing database restores in the PostgreSQL and some error occurs and we want to stop the process immediately.
+We can use the following command with the option –set ON_ERROR_STOP=on, If while performing database restores in the PostgreSQL and some error occurs, we want to stop the process immediately.

-We can use the following command to restore the particular database in the PostgreSQL as defined below.
+We can use the following command to restore the particular database in PostgreSQL as defined below.

 2. Restore tar file and directory format

-- We can use multiple threads for restoring the database by using the pg_restore program, to do the same we have specified the option -j which is used to define a number of threads getting used for the restoration process.
+- We can use multiple threads for restoring the database by using the pg_restore program, to do the same, we have specified option -j, which is used to define the number of threads getting used for the restoration process.

 - We can perform transition on different database versions by using a pg_restore program which means we can restore an older version database backup to a newer version.

-- We can restore a particular database by using pg_restore program if we are having a full database backup file.
+- We can restore a particular database by using the pg_restore program if we have a full database backup file.

-Consider the following examples in order to understand the pg_restore program in the PostgreSQL
+Consider the following examples to understand the pg_restore program in PostgreSQL.

 We will create a database named eduCBADB by using the following CREATE DATABASE statement.
 Consider we have backup eduCBADB.tar file create at path c:\PostgreSQLEduCBA\eduCBADB.tar